geekquest/learn.geekquest.mw/docs/How-to-Integrate-your-web-app-with-the-National-Bank-of-Malawi-Payment-Gateway.md

 </main>
 ```

-We need to reference the checkout.js file from the gateway servers.
+Wethen need to reference the __checkout.js__ file from the gateway servers.
 This will place the Checkout object into global scope.
-In this case we will use version 49 of the checkout.
+In this case we will use __version 49__ of the checkout.

 ```php
  <script src="https://maxcdn.bootstrapcdn.com/bootstrap/3.4.1/js/bootstrap.min.js"></script>